PearceKof/Webserv/README.md

 ## Installation

 To build and run Webserv, you need a C++ compiler that supports the C++ 98 standard and make.
+This program is compatible with macOS and BSD systems.

 1. Clone the repository: